lolAstral/AHS-exe/README.md

 # AHS-exe
-(DELETE thW FILE CALLED "exploitMain.dll" something like that) Go to code
+(DELETE THE FILE CALLED "exploitMain.dll" something like that) Go to code
 And click "Download ZIP"
 And then open the zip file